• Playbook

 Location: 3750 NE Purcell Blvd.

-Highlights: Fishing pond, playground and Cascade mountain views.
-A great choice for biking with grade-school aged children and older.
+Trail Features: Fishing pond, playground, sports fields and Cascade mountain views.
+The Pine Nursey Trail is a great choice for biking with grade-school aged children and older.

 Rockridge Park Trail & Bike Skills Course